Salisbury Cathedral School: History

 In 1714, the school moved to a new School House built for it on the northwest side of The Close.
 This became known as Wren Hall.
 The house connected to it, Braybrooke House, was the home of the Chancellor's Grammar School.

 In 1818, as reported by Nicholas Carlisle, the school was known as the Close School, distinguishing it from the City School.
 He understood that it had been founded by Bishop Herbert Poore.

 In 1847, Bishop Hamilton combined the Cathedral School, or Choristers' School, with the Chancellor's Grammar School, and the school was thereafter known as the Cathedral School.

 As the site in the Close could not keep pace with the growing number of pupils, in 1946 the school was relocated to the former Bishop's Palace in the grounds of the cathedral.
 The building is designated as Grade I listed by English Heritage.

 In 1987, the first girls were admitted.
 The cathedral became the first in England to have female choristers when it opened its choristership programme to girls in 1991.

 A library partly funded by the former bookshop chain Ottakar's was opened in October 2002.
 Two members of the Heneage family, who owned the company, were former pupils.

+It was announced in 2026 that the school would cease to offer a boarding provision from September 2027.